Nathan Healy

 Key Takeaways

-• Rhode Island has some of the highest electricity rates in the country — 28¢/kWh — making solar one of the smartest ways to stabilize your energy costs.
+• Rhode Island has some of the highest electricity rates in the country — making solar one of the smartest ways to reduce your monthly energy bill.

-• Palmetto’s LightReach lease lets you go solar with no upfront cost — Palmetto owns, monitors, and maintains the system, and includes a 90% Production Guarantee.
+• Palmetto’s LightReach lease lets you go solar with no upfront cost — fixed monthly payments, maintenance included, and a 90% Production Guarantee.

 Looking for More Detailed Rhode Island City Guides?